shreeyajain/smart-fridge/README.md

 ### Shopping Page:
 The Shopping List page provides the user with a shopping list -- a new shopping list is created every time the user is directed to this page.
-The shopping list is obtained by a select query on the join of the stores, content, and category tables for contents expiring in the next 2 weeks.
-This provides the user essential information about soon-to-expire items in the fridge.
+The shopping list is obtained by a select query on the join of the stores, content, and category tables for contents that have expired or are expiring in the next 2 weeks.
+This provides the user essential information about expired or soon-to-expire items in the fridge.